Get Started Investing

 What’s A Hedge Fund?

-• The front office pros who analyze potential investment ideas and manage the portfolio
+• Front Office: Professionals who analyze potential investment ideas and manage the portfolio, including portfolio managers, analysts, and traders.

 usual hedge fund process formula